 The following strategies can help you troubleshoot and personalize your weight-loss plan to manage common workplace weight-loss roadblocks.

 The number of calories you need to eat each day and not gain weight depends on your activity level, age, and gender.
 To lose weight, eat fewer calories than you require and use more calories by increasing your physical activity.
-To help you discover the number of calories and the amounts of healthy foods you should eat each, go to the U.S. Department of Agriculture's My Pyramid website at http://www.mypyramid.gov/.
+To help you discover the number of calories and the amounts of healthy foods you should eat each, go to the U.S. Department of Agriculture's Choose My Plate website at choosemyplate.gov/.

 Try to avoid foods that provide calories without nutrition.
 From the office goodie jar and impromptu birthday parties to vending-machine fare and leftover office-meeting food trays, workplaces typically offer a cornucopia of opportunities for unplanned eating and, thus, extra calories.